library(nlme); library(performance); library(emmeans)

 11 Repeated measures mixed models

-In the previous chapters we covered how to run linear mixed models for different experiment designs.
+In the previous chapters we have covered how to run linear mixed models for different experiment designs.
 All of the examples in those chapters were independent measure designs, where each subject was assigned to a different treatment.
-Now we will move on to experiment with repeated measures random effects.
+Now we will move on to experiment with repeated measures effects.

 There are several types of covariance structures: